Can I use She’s A Crowd if I am in immediate danger? +

 What happens to my data? +

-She’s A Crowd collects data in order to inform decision makers about gender-based violence.
+She’s A Crowd collects stories from our storytelling platform and other open source data platforms.
+We anonymise your data and use it to inform decision makers about gender-based violence and advocate for.
 This means your story will be used in conjunction with many other stories to help people in power understand when, where, how, to whom and by who violence occurs.
 Your story will always be kept anonymous.

 Will She’s A Crowd be available in different languages? +